 At the four corners of the Victoria monument are the bronze statues, with figures representing Peace (an olive branch), Progress (a flaming torch), Agriculture ( a sickle and a sheaf of corn) and Manufacture (a hammer and a scroll), with lions by their side.

-In London there are thousands of lion statues around the city.
-From the famous lions at Trafalgar Square, the South Bank Lion to smaller decorative elements on buildings, gates, and other structures throughout London.
+Around England there are thousands of lions.
+From the famous lions statues to smaller decorative elements on buildings, gates, and other structures throughout the cities.

 The Rose